jonit-dev/hackachieve-frontend/README.md

 npm install
 ```

-- Create a file called apiUrl.json or modify it if its already created, at /src/classes
+- Create a file called env.json or modify it if its already created, at /src folder.
  It will point to our Backend production API

 ```
 {
+  "env":"dev",
   "path":"http://localhost:8000/"
 }
 ```